angelacuahutle/Tic-tac-toe-with-Ruby-/README.md

 - $ cd to the clone repository
 - Run the command $ bin/main.rb

-### Prerequisites
+## Prerequisites

-|x| Install at least one code editor
+- Install at least one code editor
-|x| Install Ruby to execute the project
+- Install Ruby to execute the project

-### Rules
+## Rules

+- The game board is a 3x3 array with 9 available spots.

-The game is played on a grid that's 3 squares by 3 squares.
+- The game is played by two players at a time

-You are X, your friend (or the computer in this case) is O. Players take turns putting their marks in empty squares.

-The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
+- One player choses the symbol(or marker O) and the other choses the symbol(or marker X)

+- Player select slots on the board and switch turns after each selection.

+- A player wins if he/she makes three consecutive selections in the horizontal, vertical or diagonal lines.

-When all 9 squares are full, the game is over.
-If no player has 3 marks in a row, the game ends in a tie.
+- If all slots are full and there is no winner, then it's a draw and the game

 ### Build with

-Ruby
+- Ruby
-Visual Studio Code
+- Visual Studio Code

 ## Authors